 Moreover, a recent NCAN study found that low FAFSA completion rates don’t afflict all students equally.
 In most states, high school seniors in higher-poverty school districts are less likely to complete the FAFSA than students in wealthier districts: For every 10 percentage-point increase in the proportion of children living in poverty, a school district’s FAFSA completion rate declines by about 3 percentage points.

-With $1 million grants from both Great Lakes and The Kresge Foundation, NCAN issued a FAFSA Completion Challenge in spring 2018 to 100 cities across the country, inviting them to apply to raise FAFSA completion rates among their high school seniors by at least 5 percentage points.
+With $1 million grants from both Ascendium and The Kresge Foundation, NCAN issued a FAFSA Completion Challenge in spring 2018 to 100 cities across the country, inviting them to apply to raise FAFSA completion rates among their high school seniors by at least 5 percentage points.

 This challenge builds on the success of NCAN and The Kresge Foundation’s 2016-17 FAFSA Completion Challenge, in which 22 of the largest U.S. cities collectively increased FAFSA completion rates by 4.43 percentage points and helped reverse a four-year decline in the nationwide rate.

-Based on the strength of their proposals, 25 cities have been selected to participate in the 2018-19 challenge.
+Based on the strength of their proposals, 25 cities were selected to participate in the 2018-19 challenge.
 Each city has below-average FAFSA filing rates and a population of more than 100,000 residents.
-Communities will establish or build upon existing cross-sector collaborations to design and implement FAFSA completion plans, engaging school districts, nonprofit organizations, postsecondary partners and others that lead citywide college access and success initiatives.

-The participating cities are receiving grants of up to $40,000 and ongoing support from NCAN, including:
+The participating cities received grants of up to $40,000 and support from NCAN, including:

 - Training in effective practices to raise awareness of the importance of FAFSA completion and how to support students to complete the form.